stprnvsh/paramlake/PROJECT_STRUCTURE.md

    - The weight collector captures layer weights
    - The gradient collector automatically captures gradients using the appropriate method
    - The activation collector captures activations (if enabled)
+   - The metrics collector computes and stores tensor statistics
    - The optimizer collector captures optimizer state and configuration (if enabled)
 4. All data is stored with optimized chunking and compression
 5. After training, the user can analyze the data using the appropriate analyzer